 e.
 Slowly run your cursor slowly over the forecast times after 48 hours.
 For the Middle Atlantic States, was this expected to be a short-lived (less than 24 hours) or a more protracted event?
 Please explain, specifically citing the evolution of the system on the upper-left and upper-right panels.

-(g) In addition to the winds discussed in part (e), what other types of significant conditions should you have expected along the Middle Atlantic Coast?
+f.
+In addition to relatively strong and persistent winds, what other types of significant conditions should you have expected along the Middle Atlantic Coast?
 To help you formulate your thoughts, check out the following photographs taken along the Middle Atlantic Coast during the height of the storm.
 Photograph #1 was taken at Wallops Island, Virginia, and Photograph #2 was taken in Chincoteague, Virginia.

-(h) Write a short paragraph that relates the speed and persistence of the coastal winds discussed in parts (e) and (f) to the threats documented in part (g).
+g.
+Write a short paragraph that relates the speed and persistence of the coastal winds to the threats documented in part (f).
 Please compose the paragraph in such a way that the general public will easily grasp the basic meteorology and oceanography of this event.
 Please include a general reference to the times of high astronomical tides.

-(i) In light of your answer in part (f), check out the satellite-derived rainfall (in millimeters) from November 6-13, 2009.
-Over interior Virginia, what was the greatest rainfall in inches?
+h.
+In light of your answer in part (g), check out the satellite-derived rainfall (in millimeters) from November 6-13, 2009.
+Over interior Virginia, what was the greatest rainfall?
+Express your answer in inches.
 Try this online converter.
 What lifting mechanism likely contributed to the heavy rain over interior Virginia?
 Please explain.